-A change of school, class and staff can be an exciting, yet anxious time for all pupils.
+A change of school, class and staff can be an exciting, yet anxious, time for all pupils.
 We recognise that this can be very challenging for some pupils with SEND.
 We endeavour to make sure these periods of change are carefully managed in a sensitive way to provide continuity of high quality provision and reassurance to pupils and families.
-Our processes for transition are explained further in the Local Offer report.
+Our processes for transition are explained further in Appendix B.